-Unfortunately, the parents reported some bad news: many of them thought the exposure period was way too long – 29% of the parents dropped out before the end of the 14 days.
+Unfortunately, the parents reported one spot of bad news: many of them thought the exposure period was way too long – 29% of the parents dropped out before the end of the 14 days.

 So there you have it.
 Changing your child’s taste buds is all about exposure.
-If you can stand to do it.
+If you can stand the test of time to do it.

 - Your children cannot eat what they are not exposed to (a truth that is easy to overlook).

 - Many children won’t even try something until they have been exposed to it multiple times, maybe even as many as 10-15 times.

 - Exposure can actually change what foods your kids like.

 ~Discover your families own path to healthy eating happiness~

 Wardle, J., L. J. Cooke, E. L. Gibson, M. Sapochnik, A. Sheiham, and M. Lawson.
 2003.
 “Increasing Children’s Acceptance of Vegetables; a Randomized Trial of Parent-Led Exposure.”
 Appetite 40: 155-62.